Italian bond yields set for biggest weekly fall in 8 weeks

-Italian 10-year government bond yields were set for their biggest fall in eight weeks, boosted by a European Union recovery fund proposal that could provide grants to help the highly-indebted country's coronavirus-hit economy.
-Bond investors had hoped for some form of EU joint effort to tackle the costs of fighting the coronavirus pandemic, as the financing for the proposed fund would not count towards Italy's already hefty debt burden.
+Italian 10-year government bond yields were on course for their biggest weekly fall in eight weeks after a European Union proposal for a recovery fund that could provide grants to help the highly indebted country's coronavirus-hit economy.
+Bond investors had hoped for some form of EU joint effort to tackle the costs of fighting the coronavirus pandemic because financing for the proposed fund would not count towards Italy's already hefty debt burden.

-The proposal helped to push Italy's 10-year bond yield down 22 basis points this week, its largest weekly fall in eight weeks.
+The proposal helped to push Italy's 10-year bond yield down 25 basis points this week, its largest weekly fall in eight weeks.
 "The proposal as it stands is unambiguously positive for the BTP market.
-It's good for peripherals, in some ways it good for banks, but let's see what the details are," said Mark McDonnell, a macro analyst at Invesco.
+It's good for peripherals, in some ways it's good for banks, but let's see what the details are," said Invesco macro analyst Mark McDonnell.

-Investors will also watch out for the European Commission's own proposal for a recovery fund, due next Wednesday.
-On Friday, euro zone bond yields were little changed in early trade.
-Germany's 10-year benchmark was down 1 basis point to -0.51%.
-Italian 10-year bond yields were unchanged at 1.63%.
+Investors will also watch for the European Commission's own proposal for a recovery fund, due next Wednesday.
+On Friday euro zone bond yields were little changed, with Germany's 10-year benchmark neutral at -0.50%, having fallen earlier to -0.52%.
+Italian 10-year bond yields were down 3.1 bps at 1.60% after touching a six-week low of 1.597%.

 Bonds were not much moved by China's decision to skip setting a 2020 gross domestic product growth target - the first time it has not set a target since it began publishing the metric in 1990.
-They also did not react much to the flare-up in U.S.-China tensions over Chinese security measures in Hong Kong, which hit world stocks.
-Analysts will be watching the release of the European Central Bank's meeting minutes from April expected later on Friday.
+Unlike global stock markets, bonds were also largely unaffected by the flare-up in U.S.-China tensions over Chinese security measures in Hong Kong.
+Analysts are awaiting release of the European Central Bank's meeting minutes from April expected later on Friday.

 ALSO READ